jesgreco/docs.openedx.org/source/developers/references/legacy_guide/architecture.rst

 such as the in-course experience, Open Response Assessment (ORA) grading, and user profiles, is implemented via micro front-ends (MFEs).

+LMS course content is written to a `Mongo`_ database.

 ======
 Studio
 ======